Lowering topological entropy and asymptotic $h$-expansiveness for amenable group actions: Introduction

 \begin{question} Is every system acted by a countable discrete amenable group (hereditarily, hereditarily uniformly) lowerable along $\{F_n\}_{n \in \mathbb N }$? \end{question}

 Furthermore, one may also consider the Bowen topological entropy (also referred to as dimensional entropy) and the packing topological entropy for subsets $K$.
-Since the topological entropy, Bowen topological entropy, and packing topological entropy coincide for a $G$-system, it is natural to introduce the following analogous notions.
+Since the topological entropy, Bowen topological entropy, and packing topological entropy coincide for a $G$-system when $\{F_n\}_{n \in \mathbb{N}}$ is tempered and satisfies the growth condition $\lim\limits_{n \to \infty} \frac{|F_n|}{\log n} = \infty$, it is natural to introduce the following analogous notions.

 \begin{definition} Let $(X,G)$ be a $G$-system and $\{ F_n \}_{n \in \mathbb N } $ a F{\o}lner sequence of $G$.
 We say that $(X,G)$ is \begin{enumerate} \item[(1)] {\it $D$-lowerable along $\{F_n\}_{n \in \mathbb N } $} if for every $0\leq h \leq h_{\mathrm{top}}(X,G)$ there exists a nonempty subset of $X$ with Bowen topological entropy $h$ along $\{ F_n\}_{n \in \mathbb N } $; \item[(2)] \textit{P-lowerable along $\{F_n\}_{n \in \mathbb{N}}$} if for every $0 \le h \le h_{\mathrm{top}}(X,G)$ there exists a nonempty subset of $X$ with packing topological entropy $h$ along $\{F_n\}_{n \in \mathbb{N}}$; \item[(3)] {\it $D$-hereditarily lowerable along $\{F_n\}_{n \in \mathbb N } $} if every nonempty Souslin subset is $D$-lowerable, i.e., for every nonempty Souslin subset $K\subseteq X$ and every $0\leq h \leq h_{\mathrm{top}}^B(K,\{F_n\}) $, there exists a subset $K_h \subseteq K$ with $h_{\mathrm{top}}^B (K_h,\{F_n\}) = h$. \end{enumerate} \end{definition}